-Cupping therapy is a practice where suction cups are placed on the skin to promote circulation.
+Cupping therapy is a practice where suction cups are placed on the skin to promote blood circulation.
+Many people wonder how cupping works, and the technique is believed to help improve muscle relaxation and recovery.
 It is commonly used for muscle tension and discomfort relief.
+Cupping has been practiced for thousands of years in many cultures as a natural therapy for pain and circulation.
 There are different types of cupping, including:

 People who experience muscle soreness, stiffness or certain chronic conditions, such as arthritis or migraines, may seek cupping therapy as part of their care routine.
 Some athletes use it to support muscle recovery.
 However, cupping is not for everyone.
 Those with bleeding disorders, skin conditions, or certain medical conditions should consult their health care provider before trying it.

 A practitioner will place cups on the skin to create suction, either keeping them in place for several minutes or moving them along the skin.
-After treatment, temporary marks or mild bruising may appear but usually fade within days.
+After treatment, temporary marks or mild bruising may appear as the skin and blood vessels respond to suction, but these marks usually fade within days.
 Some people may feel mild soreness or skin irritation.

 If you’re considering cupping, talk to a licensed practitioner or your health care provider to determine if it’s a safe and appropriate option for your needs.